Best Car Insurance in Colorado for 2025 [See the Top 10 Companies]

 • Those 66 years old and older are limited to renewing by mail every other renewal at most

-Don’t miss your license renewal.
-Driving with an expired license can result in fines and other penalties.
+Don’t miss your license renewal, as driving with an expired license can result in fines and penalties.
+How much is a ticket for driving without a license?
+It’s important to avoid these costly violations by renewing on time.

-Colorado is a fault state, so the person at fault in an accident is responsible to pay for damages done to the other party.
+Colorado is a fault state, which means that the person at fault in an accident must pay for the damages done to the other party.
 A fault state is also known as a tort state.

 Seat Belt & Car Seat Laws

-Passengers under 16 years old must wear seat belts at all times, and failure to do so is a primary offense for which you can be pulled over.
+Passengers under 16 must wear seat belts at all times, and failure to do so is a primary offense for which you can be pulled over.

-Riding in the cargo section of a pick-up truck is prohibited unless the cargo area is fully or partially enclosed on all four sides.
+Riding in the cargo section of a pickup truck is prohibited unless the cargo area is wholly or partially enclosed on all four sides.

 Colorado has specific car seat laws for children as well.

-• Any child younger less than a year old and weighing less than 20 pounds is required to be buckled in a rear-facing child restraint.
+• Any child younger than a year old and weighing less than 20 pounds must be buckled in a rear-facing child restraint.

-• Any child between the ages of one and three and weighing between 20 and 40 pounds is required to be buckled in a child restraint
+• Any child between the ages of one and three and weighing between 20 and 40 pounds must be buckled in a child restraint.

 • Any child between the ages of four and seven must be in a booster seat